kintel/csg-demo/CSG-notes.md

 Most algorithm require CSG models to be _normalized_ into a _sum of products_ form.
 A product is defined as a series of intersections followed by a series of subtractions.
-Since subtracting and object is equivalent to intersecting with the complement of the object, this can be converted to a series of intersections.
+Since subtracting an object is equivalent to intersecting with the complement of the object, this can be converted to a series of intersections (i.e. a product of intersections).

 ## Goldfeather

+FIXME

 ## SCS

 SCS (Sequenced Convex Subtractions) is based on operating _only_ on convex primitives.
 Non-convex primitives must be decomposed into convex pieces.
-Operating on convex primitives enables a simpler algorithm using fewer rendering passes.
+Operating on convex primitives enables a simpler algorithm using fewer rendering passes than Goldfeather.

 **Outline:**